- Talk with your academic advisor about your interest in an internship.

 - Find a faculty sponsor to monitor your learning goals and objectives.

 - Submit your completed paperwork to the Carson College of Business for registration before the 10th day of class.
-When registration is complete you can begin your internship.

 Obtaining academic credit